m0smith/genia-12-2024/docs/future.md

 # Immediate needs
 ## AWK Mode
 - a named code block that shares variables.
 Can be called just like a function but does not create a closure
-- In awk mode, when there are no statements, execute a function called body if it exists

 ## Lists
 - A predicate that checks if a list contains an element